rhammell/forest-watch/README.md

   </p>
 </div>

-Buttons along the map bottom enable users to select the date and product type (True Color, False Color, NDVI) of satellite imagery to display.
+Buttons along the map bottom enable users to select the date and product type of satellite imagery to display.

 False Color and NDVI imagery products provide land-cover visualizations which highlight vegetation, making it easier to monitor the presense of trees.